misbahgit/thesis_latex/howtouse.md

 }
 ```
 ### 7. Compiling the Document
-Once you've added your content and made necessary changes to variables.tex, compile the main file main.tex.
+Once you've added your content and made necessary changes to variables.tex, compile the main file thesis.tex.
 You can use any LaTeX editor (such as TeXShop, TeXworks, or Overleaf) or the command line.

-To compile the document on command line, use the following commands:
+To compile the document, use the following commands:
 pdflatex thesis.tex
 bibtex thesis
 pdflatex thesis.tex